-- ensure the safety and wellbeing of children and young people is paramount when adults, young people or children are using the internet, social media, or mobile devices. - provide staff and volunteers with the overarching principles that guide our approach to online safety. - ensure that, as an organisation, we operate in line with our values and within the law in terms of how we use online devices.
+- Have robust processes in place to ensure the online safety of pupils; staff, volunteers and governors - Identify and support groups of pupils that are potentially at greater risk of harm online than others - Deliver an effective approach to online safety, which empowers us to protect and educate the whole school community in its use of technology, including mobile and smart technology including mobile 'pones and watches - To ensure the safety and wellbeing of children and young people is paramount when adults, young people or children are using the internet, social media, or mobile devices. - To provide staff and volunteers with the overarching principles that guide our approach to online safety and clear mechanisms to identify, intervene and escalate an incident, where appropriate - Ensure that, as an organisation, we operate in line with our values and within the law in terms of how we use online devices.